Peru

 Our actions

-In recent years, Peru has been a host country for Venezuelan refugees.
+For several years now, Peru has been a host country for Venezuelan migrants.
 The number of new arrivals rose sharply in 2018 and 2019.
-In 2023, an estimated 1.5 million Venezuelan migrants were living in the country.
-HI’s program provides assistance to these refugees and to the host communities.
+By 2023, there was an estimated 1.5 million Venezuelan migrants living in Peru.
+To support them, HI is running a project to improve their access to health services.

 Areas of intervention